 Meeting the Industry Challenge for Fast Inference Hardware

-The x86 microprocessor cores deliver high instructions/clock (IPC) for server-class applications and support the latest x86 extensions such as AVX 512 and new instructions for fast transfer of AI data.
+The x86 microprocessor cores deliver high instructions/clock (IPC) for server-class applications

 The ISC Trade Show Demo